Study of the photon's pole structure in the noncommutative Schwinger model: Noncommutative one-loop effective action

+\\In particular, we note that diagrams like those shown in Fig. 5 with fermionic-loop insertion produce the noncommutative phase factors\footnote{The noncommutative phase factors related to the graphs (a) and (b) in Fig. 5 are $e^{-i(\ell\theta q)}$ and $e^{-i(\ell\theta q+s\theta q+s\theta\ell)}$, respectively.} which are independent of the external fermionic-loop momentum.
+Hence, the evaluation of the integral over $p$ for these graphs will be similar to that of the graphs without the internal fermionic loops.
+Consequently, it is easily shown that the contribution of these graphs to the spectrum is also zero.

-\section{Noncommutative One-loop effective action}
+\section{Noncommutative one-loop effective action}

-The computation method used in two previous sections will be useful to simplify the photon's one-loop effective action in noncommutative space.
-The one-loop effective action is given by integrating out the fermionic degrees of freedom
+The computation method used in two previous sections will be useful to simplify the photon's one-loop effective action in the noncommutative space.
+The one-loop effective action in the commutative space, $\Gamma^{c}[A]$, is given by integrating out the fermionic degrees of freedom,

 where $D_{\mu}=\partial_{\mu}-ieA_{\mu}$ and $A_{\mu}$ is an external abelian gauge field.
-The quantity $\Gamma[A]$ is equivalent to the following functional determinant from Fig. 4
+The quantity $\Gamma^{c}[A]$ is equivalent to the following functional determinant from Fig. 6

 \\ Using the non-perturbative approach in two dimensions, the expression $\Gamma[A]$ is exactly determined.
 In other words, (\ref{effective}) has non-zero value only for $n=2$ which is equal to